benmarwick/ctv-archaeology/README.md

 -    The package [cluster](http://cran.rstudio.com/web/packages/cluster/index.html) provides functions for cluster analysis following the methods described in Kaufman and Rousseeuw (1990) Finding Groups in data: an introduction to cluster analysis, Wiley, New York
 -    There are also `hclust()` in the stats package and `hcluster()` in [amap](http://cran.rstudio.com/web/packages/amap/index.html)
 -    [pvclust](http://cran.rstudio.com/web/packages/pvclust/index.html) is a package for assessing the uncertainty in hierarchical cluster analysis.
 It provides approximately unbiased p-values as well as bootstrap p-values.
+-    [dendextend](http://cran.rstudio.com/web/packages/dendextend/index.html) Offers a set of functions for extending dendrogram objects in R, letting you visualize and compare trees of hierarchical clusterings.
+It allows to both adjust a trees graphical parameters - the color, size, type, etc of its branches, nodes and labels - as well as visually (and statistically) compare different dendrograms to one another.
+It also enhanced the plotting of results from the [pvclust](http://cran.rstudio.com/web/packages/pvclust/index.html) package.

 Other partitioning methods